STAIRlab/sees/docs/library/1_Modeling/element/zero_length/6759-ZeroLengthContactNTS2D.md

 # ZeroLengthContactNTS2D

-<p>This command is used to construct a zeroLengthContactNTS2D element
+This command is used to construct a `ZeroLengthContactNTS2D` element.
-object.
-This is a Node-To-Segment (NTS) frictional contact element used in two dimensional analysis for contact between elements with 2 DOF nodes.</p>
+This is a Node-To-Segment (NTS) frictional contact element used in two dimensional analysis for contact between elements with 2 DOF nodes.

 ```tcl
 element zeroLengtContactNTS2D $eleTag -cNdNum $cNdNum